Gucci Mane: 2010–2011

-On November 2, 2010, Gucci Mane was arrested for driving on the wrong side of the road, running a red light or stop sign, damage to government property, obstruction, no license, no proof of insurance and other traffic charges.
+On November 2, 2010, Gucci Mane was arrested for driving on the wrong side of the road, running a red light or stop sign, damage to government property, obstruction, driving without a license, no proof of insurance, and other traffic charges.
 He was taken to Grady Memorial Hospital.

 On January 4, 2011, a judge in the Superior Court of Georgia's Fulton County ordered Davis to a psychiatric hospital, according to court documents.
 The documents reveal that his lawyers filed a Special Plea of Mental Incompetency on December 27, arguing that he was unable "to go forward and/or intelligently participate in the probation revocation hearing."

-Davis was arrested twice in April 2011 in Dekalb County, on April 13 on one charge of battery, and on April 20 on two charges of aggravated assault with a deadly weapon.
+Davis was arrested twice in April 2011 in DeKalb County, on April 13 on one charge of battery, and on April 20 on two charges of aggravated assault with a deadly weapon.

 On September 13, 2011, Davis was given a six-month county jail sentence after pleading guilty to two counts of battery, two counts of reckless conduct and one count of disorderly conduct.
 He was released on December 11, 2011.